 To meet program specific regulatory requirements for chemicals of concern, all methods will be followed as stated, with some specific requirements noted below.
-Chemical analyses for inorganics, organics, and wet chemistry parameters will be conducted in accordance with the QAPP, Schedule I of the proposal, laboratory's SOPs (maintained "on-file" at the laboratory), and with referenced analytical methods including USEPA SW846 Test Methods for Evaluating Solid Waste, Physical, and Chemical (USEPA 1997), and Methods for Chemical Analysis of Water and Wastes (USEPA 1983).
+Chemical analyses for inorganics, organics, and wet chemistry parameters will be conducted in accordance with the QAPP, laboratory's SOPs (maintained "on-file" at the laboratory), and with referenced analytical methods including USEPA SW846 Test Methods for Evaluating Solid Waste, Physical, and Chemical (USEPA 1997), Methods for Chemical Analysis of Water and Wastes (USEPA 1983), and NYSDEC Guidance for Sampling and Analysis of PFAS.
 Where requirements conflict, the technical and QA/QC requirements in this QAPP, or the Work Assignment Scoping Documents take precedence.